 To apply go to www.cambridgeshire.gov.uk/freeschoolmeals

 From Year 3 onwards children's meals cost £2.40 per day per child or £12.00 per week.
-To use our online payment system, SIMS Pay please ask the School Office for your child's unique reference code and details about how to sign up.
+To use our online payment system, School Grid, please ask the School Office for your child's unique reference code and details about how to sign up.

-Our school meals provider is abm catering solutions - please see the Grow abm introduction leaflet in the side panel.
-We are a Production Kitchen, which means that our cook, Mrs Fountain, will be cooking the majority of the food on site from scratch.
+Our school meals provider is HCL.
+We are a Production Kitchen, which means that our cooks will be cooking the majority of the food on site from scratch.
 The ingredients will, where possible, be sourced locally and the menu is checked by a nutritionist for balance across the meal choices on a day and over the week.
-Please see the latest School Lunch Menu in the side panel of this page.
+Please see an example of a School Lunch Menu in the side panel of this page.
 If your child has a medically diagnosed allergy or intolerance, then please contact the school office and we can ensure that their needs are catered for.

 If you decide to provide a packed lunch, please read our packed lunch guidance, which is also available to download in the side panel.
 Research shows that eating a healthy school lunch can positively affect children’s behaviour in the classroom.
 As you will be aware there is increasing concern about rising rates of obesity and health-related problems in children.
 As a school, it is part of our responsibility to help children learn how to eat healthily and, as such, we encourage you to follow to the guidelines provided to help you make informed choices for your child’s packed lunch.
 Water is always available, so providing an additional healthy drink is optional.